Multi-photon entanglement and interferometry: Introduction

-A quarter of century after Bell's paper it turned out that the conflict of local realism with quantum mechanics\footnote{Often, somehow misleadingly, such a conflict was described as \textquotedblleft quantum nonlocality\textquotedblright.} is even more striking for certain three or more particle entangled states.
-The Greenberger-Horne-Zeilinger (GHZ) theorem (Greenberger, Horne, and Zeilinger, 1989; Greenberger \textit{et al}., 1990; Mermin, 1990a) showed that the concept of EPR's elements of reality is self-contradictory.\footnote{Two-party versions of the GHZ contradiction were recently shown to exist (Cabello, 2001a, 2001b; Chen \textit{et al}., 2003).} That is, there are situations for which local realism and quantum mechanics make completely opposite predictions, even for definite measurement results.\footnote{We have \textquotedblleft all-versus-nothing\textquotedblright\ proof (Mermin, 1990a) of Bell's theorem.} The GHZ papers showed that three or more particle interferometry is a rich untested area, full of exciting paradoxical phenomena.
-However, at that time no effective sources of three or four photon entanglements were present.
-Thus, a new chapter in experimental multi-photon quantum optics had to wait for new ideas and experimental techniques.\footnote{The GHZ-type paradox was finally experimentally demonstrated with three-photon entanglement (Pan \textit{et al}., 2000).
-Next were experiments with four-photon GHZ paradox (Zhao \textit{et al}., 2003a) and two-photon hyper-entanglement GHZ-type paradox (Yang \textit{et al}., 2005, and in a slightly oversimplified version by Cinelli \textit{et al}., 2005).}
+A quarter of century after Bell's paper, it turned out that the conflict of local realism with quantum mechanics is even more striking for certain three or more particle entangled states.
+The Greenberger-Horne-Zeilinger (GHZ) theorem (Greenberger, Horne, and Zeilinger, 1989; Greenberger \textit{et al}., 1990; Mermin, 1990a) showed that the concept of EPR's elements of reality is self-contradictory.
+That is, there are situations for which local realism and quantum mechanics make completely opposite predictions, even for perfectly correlated results - which were the starting point of the EPR argumentation.
+The GHZ paper showed that three or more particle interferometry is a rich untested area, full of exciting classically paradoxical phenomena.
+However, at that time no effective sources of three or four photon entanglement were present.
+Thus, a new chapter in experimental multi-photon quantum optics was opened, but had to wait for new ideas and experimental techniques.